leeleavitt/procPharm/README.md

 To install the package on your home computer follow the code below,
 ````
-# First install devtools to gain access to the function install_github
+# First install devtools to gain access to the function
 install.packages(c("devtools", "backports", "fs"))
 ````
 On MAC, make sure to answer no, if prompted.